JollyJolli/omeglehappy/READMEs/README.en.md

 - 🙈 Option to censor IP
 - 🖱️ Draggable window
 - 🔄 Real-time updates
+- 📹 Support for changing camera and microphone (additional script)

 ## 💻 How to Use
 1. Go to [Ome.tv](https://ome.tv)